PelionIoT/meta-parsec/README.md

 ==============

-This layer contains recipes for the Parsec service with either a software TPM or a PKCS11 provider service.
+This layer contains recipes for the Parsec service with either a software TPM or a hardware TPM or a PKCS11 provider service.

 Software TPM Password